 Sonicly will take reasonable steps to verify your identity before responding to a request.
 Sonicly will not be able to comply with any request where we are unable to verify the identity of the user at issue.

 The security of your personal information is important to us and we follow industry standards to protect it.
 Full credit card numbers are never accessed by our system, and the most sensitive data we store, such as tax forms, are encrypted to keep them secure.
-To further protect your information we suggest using a strong and unique password for your Sonicly account.
+To further protect your information, we suggest using a strong and unique password for your User Account.

-You can exercise rights over your data in the following ways: Modifying the Information in Your Account.
-You can modify or delete certain information associated with your account on the settings page.
+You can exercise rights over your data in the following ways: Modifying the Information in Your User Account.
+You can modify or delete certain information associated with your User Account on the settings page.

-You can disable your account at any time by contacting us with your request.
-Please be aware that this is a final act and you cannot log into your account again after it has been disabled.
-When you disable your account, we immediately remove your ability to log in.
-If you create a new account, you will be asked to use a different email address from the one you used previously.
-Even if an account is disabled, some information may be retained by our analytics providers on their own servers.
+You can disable your User Account at any time by contacting us with your request.
+Please be aware that this is a final act, and you cannot log into your User Account again after it has been disabled.
+When you disable your User Account, we immediately remove your ability to log in.
+If you create a new User Account, you will be asked to use a different email address from the one you used previously.
+Even if a User Account is disabled, some information may be retained by our analytics providers on their own servers.

-We retain your information for up to ten years, unless you contact us with a request for us to disable your account information from your account settings.
-Please note that once you disable your account, you will not be able to log in again.
-If you want to log into Sonicly again by creating a new account, you may be prompted to use a new email address from the one you previously used on your disabled account.
+We retain your information for up to ten years, unless you contact us with a request for us to disable your User Account information from your User Account settings.
+Please note that once you disable your User Account, you will not be able to log in again.
+If you want to log into the Site again by creating a new User Account, you may be prompted to use a new email address from the one you previously used on your disabled User Account.

-For additional privacy-related questions about your account, you may contact us.
+For additional privacy-related questions about your User Account, you may contact us.